It is Time for the inspection

 At this point, the hard part of getting a buyer for your home is completed.
 You have worked hard but it worked!

 The home inspection usually occurs within 3 – 10 business days after the contract is accepted.

 After the inspection, the inspector will write the inspection report.
 This usually takes 1 – 2 days.
 Then the buyer will need to review the report and the buyer’s agent will ask for any credits or repairs the buyer wants.
-We’ll then negotiate these items back and forth and, hopefully, come to an agreement.
+We will then negotiate these items back and forth and, hopefully, come to an agreement.
 If major problems are found during the inspection, the buyer does have the right to walk away from the deal and the earnest money will be returned to him/her.
 Otherwise, if we’re able to come to an agreement we move forward towards closing.
-Any agreed upon repairs need to be completed prior to the final walk-through which usually occurs 3 days before closing and receipts need to be provided to the buyer showing the required work was completed and paid for in full prior to the walk through.
+Any agreed-upon repairs will need to be completed prior to the final walk-through which usually occurs 3 days before closing and receipts need to be provided to the buyer showing the required work was completed and paid for in full prior to the walk-through.

 Any Questions?
 Give me a call @ 253-988-8252